perawallet/connect/README.md

   useEffect(() => {
     // Reconnect to the session when the component is mounted peraWallet.reconnectSession().then((accounts) => {
+      // Setup the disconnect event listener
+      peraWalletManager.connector?.on("disconnect", handleDisconnectWalletClick);

       if (accounts.length) {
         setAccountAddress(accounts[0]);
       }